Barophobia/techdocs/content/_index.md

 ### Tech Notes

-## Homepage
+# Homepage

-There's stuff on the left
+There's stuff on the left, maybe.